sendgrid/docs/content/docs/ui/sending-email/warming-up-an-ip-address.md

 <iframe src="https://player.vimeo.com/video/80755248" width="700" height="400" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>

 When you add a new dedicated IP address to your account, you need to warm it up.
-You also need to warm up your IP if you haven't sent on it in more than 30 days.
+You also need to warmup your IP if you haven't sent on it in more than 30 days.
 [Warming up your IP]({{root_url}}/glossary/ip-warmup/) allows you to gradually send more emails over your new IP to establish a good [sender reputation]({{root_url}}/glossary/reputation-monitoring/).

 IP warming is the practice of gradually increasing the volume of mail sent with a dedicated IP address according to a predetermined schedule.
 This gradual process helps to establish a reputation with ISPs (Internet Service Providers) as a legitimate email sender.